 Take the Full Pose

-Now we need to add just one more piece of the puzzle to complete Virabhadrasana I. With the belly, heart, and head still looking forward beyond the left toes, bend your front leg to a 90-degree angle, bringing the left thigh parallel to the floor.
+Now we need to add just one more piece of the puzzle to complete Virabhadrasana I. With the belly, heart, and head still looking forward beyond the left toes, bend your front leg toward a 90-degree angle, bringing the left thigh close to parallel to the floor.
 If as you do this your left knee ends up over the toes instead of the ankle, widen your stance a few inches.
-If you have difficulty bending your knee to a full 90 degrees, don't worry—this is a deep action that takes some practice to negotiate with ease.
+If you have difficulty bending your knee to a full 90 degrees, don’t worry—this is a deep action that takes some practice to negotiate with ease.
 Bend as close to 90 degrees as you can while keeping the lift through your upper body and pelvis and grounding your back heel into the floor.